LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 ## Sample Presentation Script

 **Opening:**
 "Good morning/afternoon.
-I'm [your name] from Team 5, and I'll be presenting our Internship Management System developed for CT2003.
+I'm [name] from Team 5, and I'll be presenting our Internship Management System developed for CT2003.
 This system streamlines the internship application process for students, companies, and career center staff."

 **Demo Introduction:**
-"Let me walk you through a typical user journey.
+"I'll walk through a typical user journey.
 Alice is a Year 2 Computer Science student looking for an internship..."

 **Technical Explanation:**
 "The system is built using object-oriented programming principles in Java.
 We implemented a three-tier inheritance hierarchy with User as the parent class..."